What's Wrong with Aaron Rodgers?

 Tailback Aaron Jones has been a bright spot of late, just as he was in scoring twice against Seattle.
 But his usage has been spotty—despite averaging over six yards a carry, Jones has carried the ball just 84 times this season.

-That brings us to head coach Mike McCarthy.
+That brings us to McCarthy.
 To say that some of McCarthy's decisions this season have come under fire is an understatement.
 The carousel at running back.
-Play-calls like the 20-plus yard double-move route he called on 3rd-and-short against Seattle.
+Play-calls like the 20-plus-yard double-move route he called on 3rd-and-short against Seattle.

 Rodgers was sacked on the play, in case you were wondering.

-Never mind the non-challenge of a Tyler Lockett "catch" on the game-winning drive.
+Never mind the decision not to challenge a Tyler Lockett "catch" on the game-winning drive.
 The ball moved.
 Had McCarthy risked his final timeout and challenged the play, it would have been overturned.
 He didn't, and the Seahawks scored the deciding touchdown.

-As Steven Ruiz reported for Packers Wire, even Rodgers has taken issue with the team's offensive direction, grousing after a September win over the Bills that, "there was no flow to the game."
+As Steven Ruiz reported for Packers Wire, even Rodgers has taken issue with the team's offensive direction, grousing after a September win over the Bills that "there was no flow to the game."

 At his best, Rodgers can paper over a lot of cracks.
 Plug a lot of holes.
 But when he's not, the cracks widen.
 The leaks get bigger.
 The losses pile up.